-6.4.2 Strategic and Catalytic Projects Aligned to SDGs
+6.6 Strategic and Catalytic Projects Aligned to SDGs

 PROJECT NAME STATUS 1.
-Airport Relocation 9 NORTH NOVICE 17 INSTANCE 17 INSTANCE 17 INSTANCE 17 INSTANCE 17 INSTANCE 18 IN The strategic positioning of uMhlathuze has necessitated long term plans to relocate/ upgrade the current airport.
+Airport Relocation 9 MONITO REMODERS 17 MARKET STATES AND The strategic positioning of uMhlathuze has necessitated long term plans to relocate/ upgrade the current airport.
 A pre-feasibility study for the relocation of the Richards Bay Airport has been finalized.
 The study investigated the various criteria for relocation including tenure, economic imperatives, spatial and land use considerations, environmental risks etc. The project has been registered as a PPP and a Transaction Advisor has been appointed to undertake the Feasibility Study.
-2. Waterfront 3 GOOD HEALTH AND WELL-BEING B DECRY WORK AND LODGOUGH CROWNH 15 ONL LAD DEVELOPMENT The Municipality intends to develop the Waterfront Area that will delivers a space for the maritime economy, education and businesses, local and international port activities.
+2. Waterfront Development 3 GOOD HEALTH SONGWIC CROWTH 15 GILAND WELL-BEING 8 DECEMBER AND 155 GILAND WILL-BEING 150 GOOD AND CROWTH 150 GILAND The Municipality intends to develop the Waterfront Area that will delivers a space for the maritime economy, education and businesses, local and international port activities.
 The following is already in place: 1.
 An Urban Design for Alkantstrand/Newark Beach adopted by Council; and 2.
 A Master Plan for the extended waterfront area.

-PROJECT NAME STATUS A service provider has been appointed to undertaken detailed planning and prepare preliminary engineering designs for the Waterfront area.
-3. The Ridge The proposed Ridge development is to accommodate a Hotel, High Density Residential units and ancillary land uses.
-The design reflects a "sense of place", "human scale" and possesses a distinct theme that will take cognisance of the location of the area.
-Tender for the Ridge development has been awarded and project is at an advanced stage of detailed planning.
-4. Green Hill 8 DECENTIONS AND DECEN Greenhill is situated on a Portion of the Remainder of Erf 5333, Greenhill, and is 22 758 m2 in extent.
-An Expression of Interest (EOI) for the development of a mixed use development with a health care centre as an anchor has been awarded.
-Documentation outstanding to conclude the lease agreement.
-5. Richards Bay Multi-Modal Facility Precinct 8 DECENT WORK AND 1 POWERTY PROJECT AND ARTISTS PROJECTION AND ARTISTS PROJECTION AND ARTISTS PROJECT PROJECT AND ARTISTS PROJECT PROJECT AND ARTISTS PROJECT P A number of processes have been completed and further work is underway for the development of the area from the Richards Bay Public Transport Facility, through the Central Industrial Area (CIA), to IDZ 1D in the Alton Industrial Area.
+A service provider has been appointed to undertaken detailed planning and prepare preliminary engineering designs for the Waterfront area.
+3. Richards Bay Multi-Modal Facility Precinct 8 DECENT WORM AND 1 100 PROJECTIVE AND AND BETTALLINEE 1 100 PROJECTIVE AND AND AND BETTALLINEE 1 100 PROJECTIVE AND A number of processes have been completed and further work is underway for the development of the area from the Richards Bay Public Transport Facility, through the Central Industrial Area (CIA), to IDZ 1D in the Alton Industrial Area.
 Investment from public and private sources is being applied to create the precinct that has various facets, i.e. roads and bulk infrastructure, public transport facility upgrade, SMME support, commercial development as well as industrial development.
-6. Expression of Interest for the Remainder of Erf 2627 An Expression of Interest (EOI) for the development is being pursued for the future use and development of the said area.
-7. Hydra Capella 132 kV 8 tichen kees kun 8 tichen kees kun 6 tichen kees kun 6 tichen kees kun 7 tichen kees kun 8 tiche Replacement of two oil filled cables (132kV) between CAPELLA and HYDRA substations feeding RBCT (Richards Bay Coal Terminal) in progress.
+4. Expression of Interest for the Remainder of Erf 2627 An Expression of Interest (EOI) for the development is being pursued for the future use and development of the said area.
+5 Steel Bridge (Mzingazi Bridge) The concept design phase for the Richards Bay Waterfront Steel bridge 9 ROUSTRY ENOVATION STORE DITTUGE (WIZITIGAZI DITTUGE) recommended future phases for implementation.
+The feasibility study has been finalized and outlined: O Determined the required statutory approvals (if any), including environmental and water use related and identify long lead items.